 On the other hand, without wind coverage on Florida renters insurance, you won’t be able to make a claim for most personal property losses resulting from the storm.
 If the wind is the proximate cause of the loss, it may be excluded.
 If the loss is an opportunistic crime, there may still be coverage even if wind is excluded.
 If you evacuate for a hurricane and someone robs your home while you’re away, that theft loss may still be covered because the windstorm didn’t cause the loss.

 Generally, wind coverage either is or is not available as part of your policy in a given area.
 If it’s not part of the policy and you’d like the coverage, there are other ways to secure it.

 What Does My Florida Renters Insurance Cover?

 Your policy is made up of a variety of different types of coverage, all of which work together.
 One common misconception is that coverage is limited to fire and theft.
 That’s quite far from the truth.
-There is a long list of things covered by renters insurance in 2017 written into your policy.
+There is a long list of things covered by renters insurance written into your policy.
 These named perils, as they’re called, are the things against which your personal property is protected.
 If your property is damaged or destroyed as a result of any of those covered perils, you have coverage.